History of the Baltimore Orioles: First years in Baltimore (1954–1965)

 The new AL Orioles took about six years to become competitive even after jettisoning most of the holdovers from St. Louis.
 Under the guidance of Paul Richards, who served as both field manager and general manager from 1955 to 1958 (the first man since John McGraw to hold both positions simultaneously), the Orioles began a slow climb to respectability.
-While they posted a .500 record only once in their first five years (76-76 in 1957), they were a success at the gate.
+While they posted a .500 record only once in their first five years (76–76 in 1957), they were a success at the gate.
 In their first season, for instance, they drew more than 1.06 million fans – more than five times what they had ever drawn in their tenures in Milwaukee and St. Louis.
 This came amid slight turnover in the ownership group.
 Miles served as team president for two years, then stepped down in favor of developer James Keelty.
 In turn, Keelty gave way in 1960 to financier Joe Iglehart.

 By the early 1960s, stars such as Brooks Robinson, John "Boog" Powell, and Dave McNally were being developed by a strong farm system.
 The Orioles first made themselves heard in 1960, when they finished 89–65, good enough for second in the American League.
 While they were still eight games behind the Yankees, it was the first time they had been a factor in a pennant race that late in the season since 1944.
-It was also the first season of a 26-year stretch where the team would have only two losing seasons.
+It was also the first season of a 26-year stretch where the team had only two losing seasons.
 Shortstop Ron Hansen was named AL Rookie of the Year, and first-year pitcher Chuck Estrada tied for the league lead in wins with 18, finishing second to Hansen in the Rookie of the Year balloting.